mhogervo/CERN_HT/README.md

 # CERN_HT
 Hamiltonian truncation tutorial for CERN workshop

 This is a example Hamiltonian truncation script.
-It applies to both the 2d massive scalar field on R x [0,L] and on its counterpart on AdS_2.
+It applies to both the 2d massive scalar field on R x [0,L] and its counterpart on AdS_2.
 The script computes two spectral densities that appear at second order in perturbation theory.
 To run this code, you need to have Python 3 installed along with the packages NumPy and Matplotlib.